hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/Timer/Timer1_ATMega328.md

 ## TCNT1

-Timer/Counter Register (stores the counter value, 16 bit)
+Timer/Counter Register (stores the counter value, 16 bit).

+this register compares its value with the value of specified as Top, when it reaches to the top value, it resets or starts to count down.

 |        | 7 bit | 6 bit | 5 bit | 4 bit | 3 bit | 2 bit | 1 bit | 0 bit |
 | ------ | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |